 What is an unauthorised encampment?

-An unauthorized encampment is defined as:
+An unauthorised encampment is defined as:

 · person(s) camping or staying overnight or longer (in vans, trailers or any types of other

 · on land that these persons do not own or rent, and

 · where these persons do not have prior consent or permission to access such land.

 Does the council have a duty to move Gypsies/Travellers when they are camped without